Opposition Leader Leaves Venezuela, Granted Political Asylum by Spain

 Jose Vicente Haro, lawyer of Venezuelan opposition presidential candidate Edmundo Gonzalez Urrutia, talks with journalists outside the house of his client in Caracas on Sept.
 3, 2024.
 Federico Parra/AFP via Getty Images

-Spain’s foreign minister said Gonzalez had requested asylum and that a Spanish air force plane was sent.
+Spain’s foreign minister said González had requested asylum and that the Spanish Air Force provided a plane in order to fulfill the request.

-The United States, the European Union, and several other countries—including from Latin America—have refused to recognize Maduro as the winner of the election without Caracas publishing a breakdown of the election results.
+The United States, the European Union, and several other countries—including in Latin America—have refused to recognize Maduro as the winner of the election without Caracas publishing a breakdown of the election results.

 “Rather than recognizing his election loss and preparing for a peaceful transition in Venezuela, Maduro has now ordered the arrest of the democratic leader who defeated him overwhelmingly at the polls.
-Edmundo Gonzalez has promoted national reconciliation, and we join the growing list of international partners condemning this unjustified arrest warrant,” Ambassador Brian A. Nichols of the U.S. Department of State said on social media on Sept.
+Edmundo González has promoted national reconciliation, and we join the growing list of international partners condemning this unjustified arrest warrant,” Brian A. Nichols, U.S. assistant secretary of state for Western Hemisphere affairs, said on social media on Sept.
 3.

 Tally sheets have long been used for reporting election results in Venezuela.
-In previous presidential elections, the NEC published online the results of each of the more than 30,000 voting machines but the Maduro-controlled panel did not release any data this time, blaming an alleged cyberattack mounted by its opponents from North Macedonia.
+In previous presidential elections, the NEC published online the results of each of the more than 30,000 voting machines, but the Maduro-controlled panel did not release any data this time, blaming an alleged cyberattack mounted by its opponents in north Macedonia.

-Venezuela's Vice President Delcy Rodriguez speaks during a meeting with Venezuela's Foreign Minister Yvan Gil (out of frame) and members of the diplomatic corps accredited to Venezuela at the Ministry of Foreign Affairs in Caracas on Aug.
+Venezuelan Vice President Delcy Rodríguez speaks during a meeting with Venezuelan Foreign Minister Yvan Gil (out of frame) and members of the diplomatic corps accredited to Venezuela at the Ministry of Foreign Affairs in Caracas on Aug.
 8, 2024.
 (Federico Parra/AFP via Getty Images)

-Venezuela's Vice President Delcy Rodriguez speaks during a meeting with Venezuela's Foreign Minister Yvan Gil (out of frame) and members of the diplomatic corps accredited to Venezuela at the Ministry of Foreign Affairs in Caracas on Aug.
+Venezuelan Vice President Delcy Rodríguez speaks during a meeting with Venezuelan Foreign Minister Yvan Gil (out of frame) and members of the diplomatic corps accredited to Venezuela at the Ministry of Foreign Affairs in Caracas on Aug.
 8, 2024.
 Federico Parra/AFP via Getty Images

-Since Venezuela’s last election, which was not recognized as free and fair by many international observers and countries, Rodriguez has been sanctioned by several countries and entities—including the United States, the European Union, and Canada—over her involvement in human rights abuses and corruption, undermining democracy and the rule of law in Venezuela.
+Since Venezuela’s last election, which was not recognized as free and fair by many international observers and countries, Rodríguez has been sanctioned by several countries and entities—including the United States, the European Union, and Canada—over her involvement in human rights abuses and corruption, and for undermining democracy and the rule of law in Venezuela.

 The Associated Press contributed to this report.